scroll top

 Head of household status if you're a single mom

-If you were unmarried on Dec.
-31, 2022, earn at least 50% of your household income, and your kids live with you for six months of the year or more total, single moms can file as head of household, and claim HOH on your W4.
+If you were unmarried on the last day of the tax year, earn at least 50% of your household income, and your kids live with you for six months of the year or more total, single moms can file as head of household, and claim HOH on your W4.

 This can afford you bigger tax breaks like a higher standard deduction and lower tax rate compared to filing as single.